AdobeDocs/campaign.en/help/v8/start/campaign-faq.md

     This regular frequency of updates aims at getting the latest and greatest in your hands, keeping your environment secure and improving your experience with our product.
 This is the reason why we believe it is critical that you run the most recent version of Adobe Campaign.

-    :speech_balloon: As a Managed Cloud Services user, your instance is upgraded by Adobe with every new release.
+    [!DNL :speech_balloon:] As a Managed Cloud Services user, your instance is upgraded by Adobe with every new release.

 1. **How can I connect to Campaign v8?**